rkramesh/AutoBot/project/README.md

 # AutoBot
-Simple python Script to Send and Receive Meessage in whatsapp with Dictionary Mode Enabled
+Simple python Script to Send and Receive Meessage in whatsapp with Dictionary amd Amazon Price scrapper mode Enabled

 # Usage